-B.13 Remarks Concerning Duns and Isaac
+B.15 Remarks Concerning Duns and Isaac

 If you intent to create a 2D-mesh for the cfd-code duns or isaac you have to watch out that all surfaces are created in the same order.
 That means that all surfaces must be defined clockwise or counter-clockwise.
 For isaac they have to be counter-clockwise if you look in z direction.
 The block-structure can be detected only in this case.
-You can check the mesh by simply mesh it with shell-elements and display it illuminated.
-All elements must be either dark or lighted.
-A later "qflp" or "flip" command will not cure wrong oriented surfaces since they only change the "sign" in their definition and not the basic edge sequence, which is necessary here.
-See also "Program Parameters", "mesh", "send" with option "nam".
+You can check the mesh by simply mesh it with linear shell-elements and display them.
+All elements must be either dark or illuminated.
+A later "qflp" or "flip" command will not cure wrong oriented surfaces since it only changes the "sign" in their definition and not the basic edge sequence, which is necessary here.
+The results of a calculation can be opened by specifying the parameter (-duns2d -duns3d -isaac2d -isaac3d) and the filenmae without any extention(cgx -isaac2d RAE2822).
+See also "Program Parameters", "mesh", "send".
+Watch also the airfoil-example in the distrib.

-B.14 Remarks Concerning OpenFOAM
+B.16 Remarks Concerning OpenFOAM

 The mesh can be written in OpenFOAM polyMesh format with the command "send".
 If you work in the polyMesh-directory of the OpenFOAM case then all mesh-related files will be already in place.
 So far the physical-type is not written in the boundary file as it is not mandatory.
-The results of an OpenFOAM calculation can be viewed by specifying the parameter -foam and the case.
-See also "Program Parameters" for a closer description.
+The results of an OpenFOAM calculation can be viewed by specifying the parameter -foam and the case (the relative or absolute path including the directory-name of the case).
+See also "Program Parameters", "mesh".